 - J.D.
 UCLA, 1982

 Daniel M. Mayeda is the Associate Director of the Documentary Film Legal Clinic at UCLA School of Law.
-Prior to this appointment, Dan practiced law for nearly 35 years, most recently as a shareholder in the Los Angeles law firm of Leopold, Petrich and Smith (now Ballard Spahr), where he specialized in litigation involving the media and entertainment industries.
+Prior to this appointment, Dan practiced law for nearly 35 years, specializing in litigation involving the media and entertainment industries.
+He was a shareholder in the Los Angeles law firm of Leopold, Petrich and Smith, and is now an attorney with Ballard Spahr.

 Dan has written and spoken extensively on media, intellectual property and Asian American community issues.
 He has been an Adjunct Professor at USC’s Annenberg School for Communication and Journalism, and has taught media courses at California State University, Los Angeles and California State University, Northridge.